Ravi-chandera/RAG/README.md

 This data can come from web scrapping, internal documents and pdfs stored in AWS S3, slack, notion, google drive etc..

-Our data is source is web scrapping wikipedia's pages related to marvel cinematic unviverse and saving them as txt file.
+Our data source is web scrapping wikipedia's pages related to marvel cinematic unviverse and saving them as txt file.

 - ### Web Scrapping